U.S. flies B-52 over S.Korea after North's nuclear test

 He said the United States would continue to work with China and Russia, as well as allies Japan and South Korea, to isolate the North until it lives up to its commitments to get rid of its nuclear weapons.

-"Until they do it they'll remain where they are, which is an outcast unable to provide for their own people," he said.
+"Until they do it they'll remain where they are, which is an outcast unable to provide for their own people," McDonough said.

+China has publicly supported a denuclearised Korean Peninsula, and the United States will "make sure that they understand that a nuclear North Korea is not a stable scenario," he said.

 After the North's last test, in 2013, the United States sent a pair of nuclear-capable B-2 stealth bombers over South Korea.
 At the time, the North responded by threatening a nuclear attack on the United States.